Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity

-Figure \ref{Fig_Co2p_Tougaard} shows the obtained backgrounds for the Co 2p spectrum of all the analyzed alloys and the pure cobalt thicker film using 7 keV photon energy.
-An example of the background fit of the Nd 3d spectra is shown in figure \ref{Fig_Nd3d_bkg_comp}.
-The distribution of the photoemission emitters within the films used for the fits consist of an step function whose parameters were the length of the step, related to the extension in depth within the film from where secondary electrons contributes to the background, and the position with respect to the surface of the sample, i.e., the buried depth of the photoemission emitters.
+Figure \ref{Fig_Co2p_Tougaard} shows the obtained backgrounds for the Co 2p spectrum of all the analyzed alloys and the thicker pure cobalt film using a photon energy of 7 keV.
+An example of the background fitting of the Nd 3d spectra is shown in figure \ref{Fig_Nd3d_bkg_comp}.
+The distribution of the photoemission emitters within the films used for the fits consists of a step function whose parameters are the length of the step, related to the extension in depth within the film from where secondary electrons contribute to the background, and the position with respect to the surface of the sample, that is, the buried depth of the photoemission emitters.
 The fitted curves used $\lambda_{IMFP}$ values corresponding to pure cobalt.
-The height of the background is more sensitive to the thickness of the burying layer, whereas the slope of the background tail had a higher dependence on the depth from where electrons are emitted, where it is expected more inelastic scattering events conveying a stronger broadening of the energy of the scattered electrons.
-The minimum variation in thickness was of 1 nm.
-This simple model allowed consistent results compared to more complex photoemission emitter distributions with more parameters to fit, showing the limitations of the technique to find details in this distribution.
+The height of the background is more sensitive to the thickness of the buried layer, whereas the slope of the background tail had a higher dependence on the emission electron depth, where more inelastic scattering events are expected to convey a stronger broadening of the energy of the scattered electrons.
+The minimum variation in thickness was 1 nm.
+This simple model allowed consistent results compared with more complex photoemission emitter distributions with more parameters to fit, showing the limitations of the technique for finding details in this distribution.